-The Company acts, where appropriate, in accordance with the policies set by Rolls-Royce Holdings plc (the Group).
-The Group has an established and structured approach to risk management which is detailed in the Rolls-Royce Holdings plc Annual Report, which is publicly available from the address in note 25.
+The Group has an established and structured approach to risk management which is detailed in the Rolls-Royce Holdings plc Annual Report, which is publicly available from the address in note 23.
+The Company acts in accordance with this policy to manage and mitigate the risks identified below.